ObjectProfile/CKMetrics/README.md

 # CKMetrics

-Chidamber & Kemerer object-oriented metrics are a metric suite intented to monitor software quality.
+Chidamber & Kemerer object-oriented metrics are a metric suite intended to monitor software quality.
 This repository describes the implementation of CKMetrics for VisualWorks.

 ## Where to get CKMetrics for VisualWorks